kikyps/CrackME/README.md

 **`As in the first point, not all users with root or unlocked bootloader have bad intentions.`**

+## Lessons

+Of course we are aware and care about the security, authenticity, robustness in our systems, so we continue to maintain and research modern vulnerabilities to continue to maintain our security.
+Carrying out rigorous analysis and testing from various angles to provide the best service for our users.

 ## 🔗 Links
 [![Discussion](https://img.shields.io/badge/join_the_discussion-0088cc?style=for-the-badge&logo=telegram&logoColor=white)](https://t.me/crkme_xyz)